sofakostenko07-maker/customer-churn-prediction-with-sql/README.md

 # SQL Feature Engineering

-The current stage of the project focuses on creating customer-level behavioral features using SQL CTE pipelines.
+The current stage of the project ended in creating customer-level behavioral features using SQL CTE pipelines.

 Features are designed to represent both: